-In August 2022, the arbitrator made an interim award in our favor.
+In October 2022, the arbitrator made a final award in our favor.
 We are currently unable to estimate if or when we will be able to collect any amounts associated with this arbitration.

 Other Legal Matters Related to Take 5